OHDSI/WhiteRabbit/docs/WhiteRabbit.md

 Any questions/comments/feedback/discussion can be posted on the OHDSI Developer Forum: http://forums.ohdsi.org/c/developers

 ## Using the Application Functions

 ### Specifying the Location of Data

 ![](https://www.ohdsi.org/web/wiki/lib/exe/fetch.php?media=documentation:software:whiterabbitscreenshot.png )

 #### Working Folder

 Any files that WhiteRabbit creates will be exported to this local folder.
 Use the “Pick Folder” button to navigate in your local environment where you would like the scan document to go.

 #### Source Data

 Here you can specify the location of the source data.
-The following source types are supported: delimited text files, MySQL, Oracle, SQL Server, and PostgreSQL.
+The following source types are supported: delimited text files, MySQL, Oracle, SQL Server, PostgreSQL, and Google BigQuery.
 Below are connection instructions for each data type of data source.
 Once you have entered the necessary information, the “Test connection” button can ensure a connection can be made.